Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Synthetic Dataset Construction

 \subsection{Anonymized Entities}

-\textsc{Virtual World} can separate the pre-trained knowledge of PLMs and a target KG, however, this setting may underestimate the KGC performance caused by overwrap of the entity or/and relation names between pre-trained knowledge and the target KG.
+\textsc{Virtual World} can separate the pre-trained knowledge of PLMs and a target KG.
+However, this setting may underestimate the KGC performance caused by the overwrap of the entity and/or relation names between pre-trained knowledge and the target KG.

-The setting, \textsc{Anonymized Entities} can solve this problem by replacing the textual information associated with each entities and/or relations with a random string while keeping the original graph structure within the dataset like Figure\ref{fig:main} (c).
-Afterward, we also replace the entity representations within the description with these random strings using Trie search same as \textsc{Virtual World}~(\S\ref{sec:shuffle}).
+The \textsc{Anonymized Entities} setting can solve this problem by replacing the textual information associated with each entity and/or relation with a random string while keeping the original graph structure within the dataset, as in Figure\ref{fig:main}(c).
+Afterward, we also replace the entity representations within the description with these random strings using Trie search, the same as \textsc{Virtual World}~(\S\ref{sec:shuffle}).

-Since the random strings should follow language characteristics, we first construct character-level unigram language models $P(s_i)$ including space characters from the set of textual information of each entities and relations.
+Since the random strings should follow language characteristics, we first construct character-level unigram language models $P(s_i)$, including space characters from the set of textual information of each entity and relation.

 Next, we generate random strings $\boldsymbol{s} = s_1, s_2,$ $\ldots, s_n$ based on the character-level unigram language model $p(\boldsymbol{s})$, i.e., the product of the probabilities of unigram character in the strings: